Frances Rotblat

-Frances Rotblat (27 July 1946, London – 22 April 2021) was a British haematologist known for her contributions to the treatment of haemophilia.
+Frances Rotblat was a British haematologist and scientist whose work contributed to major advances in the understanding and treatment of haemophilia.
+She is known for her research on blood coagulation and for developing techniques, including the use of monoclonal antibodies, to purify clotting factor VIII.

+Her work on the purification and characterisation of factor VIII formed part of the scientific developments that enabled the sequencing of the factor VIII gene and the subsequent production of recombinant clotting factors.
+In this context, she has been described in tributes as a pioneering figure in the early development of biotechnology applied to haemophilia treatment.

+Rotblat later worked in regulatory science at the Medicines Control Agency, contributing to the oversight of medicines in the United Kingdom.

 Life

 Frances Rotblat was born in London in 1946 to Mania and Michael Rotblat, Jewish refugees who had escaped the Warsaw Ghetto.
 Joseph Rotblat, a nuclear physicist and disarmament campaigner, was her uncle.

 Rotblat attended the South Hampstead High School, and graduated from St Bartholomew's Hospital Medical College in physiology, medicine and surgery.
 She later obtained fellowships in pharmacology and haematology.

 She died on 22 April 2021 from complications of diabetes.